Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: Acknowledgments

 \section{Acknowledgments}

 Research of the first two authors is partly supported by the French Agence Nationale de la Recherche (ANR) through grant EPISVACAGE.
-SSS holds the Tibra Foundation professorial chair and is also supported by the Air Force Office of Scientific Research under award number FA2386-23-1-4100.
-We would like to thank Otmane Sakhi, Adrien Corenflos and Sam Power for helpful comments at various stages of this project.
+SSS holds the Tibra Foundation professorial chair and gratefully acknowledges research funding as follows: This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-23-1-4100.
+The authors would like to thank Otmane Sakhi, Adrien Corenflos Sam Power and two referees for helpful comments at various stages of this project.